יועץ אקדמי לתואר שלישי ויו"ר הועדה המחלקתית, ראש הקתדרה לדת ומדינה

 פרופ' יונתן פאקס

-Prof. Fox teaches courses on religion and conflict, civil conflict, US politics, methodology, and "Political Science Fiction--Political Science and Science Fiction Literature."
-Since 1997, Prof. Fox has been on the Faculty of the Political Studies Department of Bar-Ilan University and since 2001 a research fellow at Bar-Ilan's Begin-Sadat Center for Strategic Studies and since 2004 a senior research fellow.
-In the past he has also worked on the Minorities at Risk and State Failure projects.
-Prof. Fox is the author or editor of nine books and over seventy five research articles and book chapters
+Prof. Fox teaches courses on religion and politics, civil conflict, US politics, methodology, and "Political Science Fiction--Political Science and Science Fiction Literature."
+He is the author or editor of thirteen books and over one hundred and ten research articles and book chapters.